Aishagojo/Catshop/README.md

 ﻿# Catshop
 # CatShop Website

 This is a simple website project created using HTML and CSS, showcasing a fictional cat shop.
 The website features basic sections such as home, shop, contact, and a footer.
-It is designed to be responsive, providing a seamless experience across various devices.
+It is designed to be responsive, providing a seamless experience across various devices

-#view the project here
-#DEMO:"91d03680-a266-4cfa-a7b3-5862980fa218"

 ## Sections